Assessments – frequently asked questions

 How do I receive my marks?

-All of your coursework and exam marks are published in myUWE.
+All of your coursework and exam marks are published in myUWE (login required).

 Unconfirmed marks will be released to students via myUWE as soon as they are available.
-Please note that unconfirmed marks are subject to moderation by the examining board, so they may still go up or down.
+Please note that unconfirmed marks are subject to moderation by the Examination Board, so they may still go up or down.
 For this reason, please do not contact your module leader about unconfirmed exam marks that have been individually released in myUWE.

-The final agreed mark will be confirmed to you on the official publication date once the examining board process is complete.
+The final agreed mark will be confirmed to you on the official publication date once the Examination Board process is complete.